-[Par.
-1.]
-Every appetite naturally desires its unlimited gratification, but a limited amount or an entire denial of such gratification may be the will of Heaven; and the superior man submits to that will.
+Par.
+1. Every appetite naturally desires its unlimited gratification, but a limited amount or an entire denial of such gratification may be the will of Heaven; and the superior man submits to that will.
 He holds that the appetites belong to the part of his constitution which is less noble;-see VI.
 Pt I. xiv.

-[Par.
-2.]
-Underneath this paragraph there lies the Mencian doctrine of human nature as formed for the practice of what is good.-Choo He says well on the whole:-"I have heard it observed by my master that the things mentioned in both of these paragraphs are in the constitution of our nature, and are limited also by the appointment of Heaven.
-Mankind, however, consider that the former five are more especially natural, and, though they may be prevented from obtaining them, still desire them; and that the latter five are indeed appointed by Heaven, but if the fulfilment of them does not come to them readily, they do not go on to put forth their strength to attain to it.
+- 2. "[The exercise of] love between father and son, [the observance of] righteousness between ruler and minister, the rules of ceremony between guest and host, [the display of] knowledge in [recognizing] the able and virtuous, and the [fulfilling the whole] heavenly course by the sage:-these are appointed [by Heaven and may be realized in different degrees].
+But there is [an adaptation of our] nature [for them], and the superior man does not say [in reference to them], 'There is a [limiting] appointment [of Heaven].'" - XXV.
+1. Haou-săng Puh-hae asked, saying, "What sort of man is Yoh-ching?"
+Mencius replied, "He is a good man, a real man." - 2.
+"What do you mean by 'A good man?'
+What do you mean by 'A real man?'" - 3.
+The reply was, "A man who commands our liking is what is called good. - 4.
+"He whose [goodness] is part of himself is what is called a real man. - 5.
+"He whose [goodness] is accumulated in full measure is what is called a beautiful man. - 6.
+"He whose completed [goodness] is brightly displayed is what is called a great man. - Par.
+2. Underneath this paragraph there lies the Mencian doctrine of human nature as formed for the practice of what is good.-Choo He says well on the whole:-"I have heard it observed by my master that the things mentioned in both of these paragraphs are in the constitution of our nature, and are limited also by the appointment of Heaven.
+Mankind, however, consider that the former five are more especially natural, and, though they may be prevented from obtaining them, still desire them; and that the latter five are indeed appointed by Heaven, but if the fulfilment of them does not come to them readily, they do not go on to pat forth their strength to attain to it.
 On this account Mencius shows what is most important in each case, that he may induce a broader way of thinking in regard to the latter class, and repress the way of thinking in regard to the former."